Ebiixx/auto-rag-smart-task-agent/README.md

 4. **Provides transparency** by explaining tool selection decisions

 While similar to Retrieval-Augmented Generation (RAG) systems, our approach focuses on tool selection and task routing rather than pure knowledge retrieval.
 This creates a more adaptable system that can handle a diverse range of queries with specialized processing strategies.

+## User Interface

+The user interface is designed to be intuitive and informative:

+- A clean input area for entering queries
+- Tool-labeled example cards to show the system's capabilities
+- Detailed results with appropriate formatting based on the query type
+- Transparent explanations of which tool was used and why

 ## Technologies